Convert a self-compiled installation to a Linux package installation

 sudo gitlab-ctl reconfigure

-You are not done yet!
-The gitlab-ctl reconfigure run has changed the home directory of the Git user, so OpenSSH can no longer find its authorized_keys file.
-Rebuild the keys file with the following command:
+5. Because the gitlab-ctl reconfigure run has changed the home directory of the Git user and OpenSSH can no longer find its authorized_keys file, rebuild the keys file:

 sudo gitlab-rake gitlab:shell:setup